 In many cases, travelers become ill simply because the pathogens in the water are foreign to their immune systems, while locals have adapted to the water supply and can drink it without problems.

 The best way to protect yourself is to avoid local tap water and instead seek out bottled water; when that’s not available, boiling tap water generally kills most micro-organisms, and there are a number of good water filters and purification tablets that can easily be stowed in your carry-on.
-Read on for tips on how to keep yourself safe, healthy and well-hydrated on your next trip.
+Read on for tips on how to keep yourself safe drinking water on your next trip.